 - They can be expensive to remove

-As you can see, invasive tree roots can cause a high degree of damage to the internal and external structures that surround a home.
+As you can see, invasive tree roots can cause significant damage to the internal and external structures that surround a home.
 If you have a tree with invasive roots, you can tell that it’s doing damage to your paving and driveway if you see:

 - Cracks in the tile or in the concrete